A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 How did he remain dedicated to his vocation?

 My father considered his life as a message.
 Being a surgeon was his vocation, his life’s work a passion.
 He committed himself to his visions.
 They were his incentives and guidance in facing the challenges he met in life.
-He loved risk.
+He loved taking risks.
 He always said, "No success without risks.”
-He often fought against the tide with willpower and energy, but he had the perseverance and the greatest personal discipline.
+He often fought against the tide with willpower and energy, but he had perseverance and the greatest personal discipline.
 He believed in himself.
-With his optimism and fire of enthusiasm, with which he infected and captivated his environment, he was able to realize his visions.
+He was able to realize his visions with his optimism and fire of enthusiasm, with which he infected and captivated his environment.

 What were his visions?